-Kampa Park is an excellent choice especially in the summer when diners can eat beside the Vltava River.
-Superb Scandinavian seafood and seasonal specialties are among the top choices at this posh riverside restaurant.
+Kampa Park is an excellent choice, especially in the summer when diners can eat beside the Vltava River.
+Superb Scandinavian seafood and seasonal specialities are among the top choices at this posh riverside restaurant.
 Weekday lunches offer great value and are especially popular.

 Location: Na Kampě 8b, Lesser Town (Kampa Island), website